U.S. Highway 65 - Louisiana

 U.S. 65 travels 101 miles in Louisiana between the Arkansas state line and U.S. 425 in Clayton.
 The routing originally continued all the way to New Orleans, but truncation occurred first in 1951 to Natchez and again in 2005 to Clayton.
 U.S. 425 saw extension from Bastrop to Rayville, Winnsboro, Clayton, Ferriday, Vidalia, and Natchez in 2005, replacing U.S. 65 in the process.

-| U.S. Highway 65 north |
+U.S. Highway 65 south | |

-| Louisiana 900 intersects U.S. 65 just east of U.S. 425 from the southeast.
-The state highway heads 4.3 miles south to junction Louisiana 568 at Lake Concordia.
+![]() | The north end of Louisiana 900 ties into U.S. 65 just east of U.S. 425.
+Louisiana 900 meanders southward 4.3 miles to Louisiana 568 at Lake Concordia, paralleling U.S. 425 to the east for part of that journey.
 Photo taken 06/12/04. |